OP-TEE/optee_docs/building/trusted_applications.rst

     - **user_ta_header_defines.h**, a specific ANSI-C header file to define most of the TA properties.

-    - A implementation of at least the TA entry points, as extern functions:
+    - An implementation of at least the TA entry points, as extern functions:
       ``TA_CreateEntryPoint()``, ``TA_DestroyEntryPoint()``,
       ``TA_OpenSessionEntryPoint()``, ``TA_CloseSessionEntryPoint()``,
       ``TA_InvokeCommandEntryPoint()``